remance/Masendor/readme.md

 **Ver 1.2:** Urban map, Siege battle and siege equipment, Minor battle: Wolf of Paris

-**Ver 1.3:** Deception, False information, scout, espionage warfare, information, Minor battle: Siege of Orleans
+**Ver 1.3:** hidden stat, line of sight, raise flag/ light torch, ambush bonus

 **Ver 1.6:** Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not the main priority in the early battle sample yet), transfer leader, Battle of Gaixia

-**Ver 1.7:** Rework formation
+**Ver 1.7:** Deception, False information, scout, espionage warfare, information, Minor battle: Siege of Orleans

 **Ver 1.8:** Deployable Defence (Stakes, Barrier, Camp, Wagon), dynamic squad facing position and maybe "saved" formation that player can rotate in battle, swappable squad position